diffbot/docs/README.md

 ## Static Pages

 There are some static pages in the docs too - notably, the KG sections.
 We're working on making them dynamic, but for now they can be edited directly.
 Check `website/static/pages` to edit those.

+## Building the Knowledge Graph Ontology

+The KG Ontology can be built by running `node generateOntology`.
+This script downloads the latest ontology from ThothEntities and generate markdown files for each supported entity type.
+For more details, [see ./website/generateOntology.js](./website/generateOntology.js)